 More than 20 federal agencies, many state and local departments, private businesses, and nonprofits help respond to natural disasters.
 Potential job opportunities include firefighting, medical response, law enforcement and municipal planning.
 Individuals with prior military service or who have other practical experience in public safety often find that a Master's degree with a Homeland Security track helps them stand out among other applicants trying to secure employment with the agencies and businesses that respond to natural disasters.

 We hope you’ve enjoyed this insight into the Sociology of Disasters.
-Give us ring at (866) 758-7670 or request more information below.
+Give us a ring at (215) 473-2695 or request more information below.